The history of the moodle

-When we set out to create BrightHR we wanted to create a brand that our users could feel really close to and feel as though its as much their brand as it is ours.
-The end result of this process was the Moodle and this is the story of its birth.
+In BrightHR, we wanted to create a brand that our users could feel connected to, as though it's as much their brand as it is ours.
+The end result of this process was the Moodle.
+This is the story of its birth.

 Designing a loveable logo

 Traditionally marketers have always been really protective of the company logo, and rightly so as it is the one think that makes a brand instantly recognisable.

 Although very important the logo is only a small element of a company’s brand and, in the era of social media and personalised content delivery platforms, it seems only natural that any forward looking brand would look to loosen their grip to make a company just that bit more lovable.

 BrightHR are certainly forward looking so how were we going to make our brand more loveable?

 We initially came up with the idea that everyone could have their own BrightHR logo.
 In this concept every user would have to write BrightHR when they signed up to use the software, this would be an element that would be unique to them and we would rotate through the different handwritten logos when people landed on the site.

 A great first idea however, we quickly recognised that there were a number of flaws, not least because we’d have so many different logos designs on the go it could be hard to recognise us, but also that people might struggle to input the word using their mobile or mouse.
 So we knew the element would need to be very simple.

 We always talk about the benefits of doodling — many of us have pens and pads, with some of us using technology to do the same.
 There have been countless scientific studies into why people doodle, how it benefits creative thinking and is a natural and often subconscious expression of the doodler’s mood.
 As a result some kind of hand drawn element seemed like a natural fit for what we were trying to achieve when we set out to incorporate a personalised feature.